black4821/Kotlin-5.3/README.md

 LiveData - Solution Code
 ==================================

-This is solution code for Use as starter code for the LiveData codelab.
+Use as starter code for the LiveData and ViewModel codelab.

 Introduction
 ------------